 Woven wraps still fit the bill here.

 Ring slings are great for a baby post 5 months though many parents happily wear their newborns in them too.
 Super easy to pop in and out when babies want to explore and easy for baby to look front and back and all around as she gets older.
 The only flip side is that since it is only one shouldered, the weight bearing is not that equal.
 So if you’re going to wear an older baby for longer times then it may not be the ideal carrier.
-Having said that my Anmol wrap converted ring sling is my current favourite carrier with my one year old as I use it for quick ups and downs, putting him to sleep, when I’m out and about and he wants to turn his head 360 degreed etc. not to mention, in this heat Ring sling’s are probably the lightest and least fabric around wearer and wearee.
+Having said that my Maaeri artisanal embroidered ring sling is my current favourite carrier with my two year old as I use it for quick ups and downs, putting him to sleep, when I’m out and about and he wants to turn his head 360 degrees etc. not to mention, in this heat Ring sling’s are probably the lightest and least fabric around wearer and wearee.

 1 year plus: